vmware-nsx/eval-docs-ids-ips/README.md

 ![](Images/IDPS_POC_1.PNG)
 * Gray: Pre-requisites (Physical ESXi Server, vCenter managing the server and a Port group to provide connectivity of nested lab environment
 * Blue: Management and Edge Components (vCenter, NSX Manager and NSX Edge) Deployed by PowerCLI Script
-* Red: External VM deployed by PowerCLI Script on Physical Environment vCenter
+* Red: External VM running Metasploit and other functions deployed by PowerCLI Script on Physical Environment vCenter
 * Yellow: Nested ESXi hypevisors deployed by PowerCLI Script and managed by nested vCenter
 * Purple: vSAN datastore across 3 nested ESXi hypervisors configured by PowerCLI Script
-* Green: NSX Overlay DMZ Segment and Web-VMs connected to it.
+* Green: NSX Overlay DMZ Segment and vulnerable Web-VMs connected to it.
 Segment created and VMs deployed by PowerCLI Script.
-* Orange: NSX Overlay Internal Segment and App-VMs connected to it.
+* Orange: NSX Overlay Internal Segment and vulnerable App-VMs connected to it.
 Segment created and VMs deployed by PowerCLI Script.

 ## Disclaimer
 This lab provides and leverages common pen-test tools including Metasploit as well as purposfully vulnerable workloads built using Vulhub (https://github.com/vulhub/vulhub) .
 Please only use these tools for the intended purpose of completing the PoC, isolate the lab enviornment properly from any other environment and discard when the PoC has been completed.